 In our reading group we explore the question of "What is the Left?" and "What is Marxism?" reading thinkers such as Rousseau, Kant, Hegel, Benajmin Constant, and Nietzsche, to Marx and Engels themselves, to the development of Marxism in the 19th century, to its crisis in the early 20th century, through to Frankfurt School critical theory and its precursors (Reich, Kracauer, Benjamin, Adorno and Horkheimer), to thinkers of the 1960's New Left, as well as the historian of German social democracy J. P. Nettl, and political theorist Leszek Kowalkowski.

 We also participate in social events such as coffee breaks, pub nights and group trips to radical, Marxist, socialist and anarchist political events.

-For the 2017-2018 school year, our readings groups are Tuesdays at Starbucks at 10 Kingsway (until further notice) from 6-9pm, and our coffee breaks are at LSE Garrick from 6pm-7pm.
+For the 2019-2020 school year, our readings groups are on Tuesdays in Kingsway, room KSW2.02 from 6-9pm, and our coffee breaks are on Friday at the LSE Garrick cafe from 5-6pm.